Past Events

 The Hive Live! featuring Rebecca Foust and Zeina Hashem Beck

-WHEN: Tuesday, May 9, 2023, 7 p.m.
+Tuesday, May 9th, 2023, 7 p.m.

+Join The Hive Poetry Collective as they host The Hive Live!
+Tuesday, May.
+9, 7 p.m. at Bookshop Santa Cruz.
 Featured poets for the evening are Zeina Hashem Beck and Rebecca Foust.
 Masks are required to attend.
 Register to attend by clicking here.

 Rebecca Foust’s new book, ONLY, was released from Four Way Books in September 2022 and earned a starred review from Publisher’s Weekly.
 Foust is the author of four books including Paradise Drive and three chapbooks, including The Unexploded Ordnance Bin.
 Recognitions include the Pablo Neruda, CP Cavafy and James Hearst poetry prizes, a Marin Poet Laureateship, and fellowships from Hedgebrook, MacDowell, and Sewanee.
 New poems are or will be appearing in The Common, Hudson Review, Narrative, Ploughshares, and POETRY.
 Contact Rebecca on her website, @FoustRebecca on Facebook, or @rebecca.foust.52 on Instagram.